amphioxus/catio_notes/README.md

 ## Panel D

 Panel D faces the wall, and has an opening to the cat door that leads inside the house.
+One could divide the left section using a horizontal strut (2'3'' long), and cover the top section with mesh, leaving only a small part where the door is uncovered.

 ![catio_panel_D](figures/catio_panel_D.png)